ajitagupta/book-library-crud-api/README.md

 ![Eureka online](https://i.ibb.co/Kzf9d28/eureka-online.png "Eureka online")

 Eureka has to be enabled on each microservice so that it become visible to Eureka.
 This is done inside `application.properties` and `pom.xml`.
 We make the following changes to the first file and add the Eureka dependency in the second inside each microservice.
-Don't forget to run a `Maven -> Update Project`:
+Don't forget to run a `Maven -> Update Project`.
+Your client has been registered on Eureka now:
 ```
 eureka.client.service-url.defaultZone=http://localhost:8761/eureka
 eureka.instance.prefer-ip-address=true